Protection of adults at risk of harm

 Hourglass Scotland

-Hourglass Scotland (previously Action on Elder Abuse) runs a telephone helpline to give confidential advice and information to older people who are being physically, mentally or financially abused.
-A relative or friend of the person being abused can contact the helpline on their behalf.
-The helpline can be used by older people who live at home, in care homes or who are in hospital.
+Hourglass Scotland runs a confidential helpline for older people who are being physically, mentally or financially abused.
+A relative or friend can contact the helpline on someone's behalf.

 Hourglass Scotland